Our engineers at KD Drainage attended our commercial customer’s site to trace a leak found in student accommodation.

 Another key indicator of a leak anywhere in your home is a sudden increase in water bills.

-If you are unsure of the location of a burst pipe, be sure to call Kent Drainage.
+If you are unsure of the location of a burst pipe, be sure to call KD Drainage.

 We will send one of our specialist engineers round to locate the leak or burst pipe.